 Arbitrator Workspace System: The NMB replaced its legacy Arbitrator Workspace System with a new FedRAMP approved Software-as-a-Service Arbitrator Workspace System.
 This new system provides for robust business reports, an improved users interface, and is more secure and reliable.
-The new system was developed using Agile Methodology and will continue to be update as needed to ensure it continues to meet user needs.
+OIS provided training to staff and made enhancements to the system to better meet user needs.